eoriont/eoriont.github.io/_posts/2021-02-13-newton-fractal.md

 usemathjax: true
 ---

-# Long Story Short

-If you want to see the end product, then click on the following link:
+Long story short: if you want to see the end product, then click on the following link:

 [https://oriont.net/newtonfractal](https://oriont.net/newtonfractal)